ijborda/astrie/README.md

 ![Screenshot of Site - 1](assets/readme/readme-1.png)

 ## How To Use
 Select a date and press `Submit`.
-NASA's APOD and it's description will be shown.
+NASA's APOD on that day and it's description will be shown.
 APOD for the latest day is available within 24 hours (maximum, depending on timezone).

 Users can also press `Random APOD` to generate APOD on a random date.

-By default, the latest available APOD is shown.
+By default, the latest available APOD is shown (or the day before, depending on timezone).

 Some APOD are in video format.
 In this case, videos are played automatically and in a loop without sounds.